Does this section apply to us?

 - The UK government will recognise binding corporate rules authorised under the EU process before the exit date as ensuring appropriate safeguards for transfers from the UK.
 On that basis, if on exit date you have in place binding corporate rules within your organisation covering the UK sender of data and the receiver (wherever located), the personal data may be sent.
 You will need to update your EEA binding corporate rules, so that the UK is listed as a third country outside the EEA.

-- There may be other contractual or policies-based mechanisms available that provide appropriate safeguards.
-Although to date, none have been approved.
+- Other contractual or policies-based mechanisms may provide appropriate safeguards, but so far none have been approved.

-What are the key points if we are receiving transfers from the EEA into the UK?
+How can we maintain transfers from the EEA into the UK?

 The EU GDPR will continue to apply to an EEA sender of personal data.
 To help you understand the obligations on the EEA sender of the personal data to you in the UK, you can use our guidance on international transfers.
 You should bear in mind that on exit date the UK will be a third country outside the EEA.